Sunday, August 16, 2020

 A couple open pits (in corridors), useful in combination with doors---entering from the non-pit side PCs may fall in, while the pit makes the door difficult to use from the pit side.
 [16]

 This is contradicted by [13], where one of the players drops into a covered 10' pit behind a door.
-I believe that Gygax used open pits in the very beginning in 1972, or with new and less experienced players, and more challenging covered ones with more experienced players.
+I believe that Gygax used open pits in the very beginning in 1972, or with new and less experienced players, and used the more challenging covered ones with more experienced players.
 As he advises in [7]: adjust the difficulty of encounters accordingly.
 Some monsters can have higher HP or HD, while others might be more numerous [...]
 It is your job as Castle Keeper to appropriately challenge your players.

 The group that he ran was level 2, as he mentions in his own recounting of the trip: dungeon crawl in my original Greyhawk dungeons for a half-dozen of the Esteemed EN World Moderators. [...]
 Each of the six created 2nd level PCs and managed to survive the adventure.
 According to his dungeon stocking advise in OD&D there is no question that a player’s character could easily be killed by falling into a pit thirty feet deep or into a shallow pit filled with poisoned spikes, and this is quite undesirable in most instances.
-It is therefore likely that the pits, even though covered, were not deeper than ten or at most 20 feet.

 Random Encounters